National Party (Ireland, 2016): National Alliance and 2024 general election

+Quinlan leadership, 2025–2026

+The leadership of Patrick Quinlan was confirmed in Autumn 2025.
+Quinlan, who had reportedly been attracted to the party by its anti-abortion policy, was involved in the anti-immigration protests in Coolock in 2024.

+According to Eoin Lenihan in his book Vandalising Ireland (2025), since the split with its co-founders, the National Party has "attempted to rehabilitate its brand by affiliating with pan-European identitarian ideology" undertaken by a "younger, more aesthetically savvy" faction which has dominated the party since 2024.
+Conor Gallagher of the The Irish Times described Quinlan as one of "a younger cohort of far-right activists" within the party who "ousted and replaced" Barrett.
+Under Quinlan's leadership, the party has "continued to move rightwards" and "continued to court younger voters".

+In January 2026, the National Party's Galway representative Gerry Kinneavy was elected as deputy leader to Quinlan.
+Kinneavy, from Oughterard in Connemara, was formerly the secretary of the Immigration Control Platform in the 2000s.

+In the 2026 Galway West by-election, the party endorsed the candidacy of A.J.
+Cahill, leader of the Irish People party.
+Cahill received less than 2% of first preferences (890 votes) and was eliminated on the second count.

+Quinlan resigned as leader of the National Party in June 2026.
+In August 2026, he was replaced as leader by Gerry Kinneavy.
+Yan Mac Oireachtaigh became deputy leader.

 Ideology and policies

 Descriptions of the National Party in the press have ranged from it being right wing to far-right.
 In August 2022, the Global Project against Hate and Extremism published a report on the growth of far-right and hate groups in Ireland.
 The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other's hateful rhetoric" and identified twelve far-right groups, including the National Party, that had experienced growth in recent years.
 The National Party was included due to its "anti-immigrant, anti-LGBTQ+, and white nationalist" stances.
 In 2016, the party published a set of "Nine Principles", which espoused a nationalist, anti-abortion, Eurosceptic and anti-immigration platform.
 As of 2025, the party has published a set of 11 principles on its website, including an intention to restore the Irish language and a sovereign, debt-free national currency.